 2-year term deposit interest rates

-The average two-year deposit rate is about 1.44% p.a. as at January 2020, a little higher than the average.
+The average two-year deposit rate is about 0.52% p.a as at May 2021, almost a third of what it was (1.44% p.a) in January 2020, but still a little higher than the average.
 The table below displays a snapshot of some of the highest term deposit interest rates around for two-year terms.

 3-year term deposit interest rates

-Three-year deposits currently have an average rate of around 1.42% p.a, a slight decline from two-year deposits.
-But, they seem to have higher highs.
+Three-year deposits currently have an average rate of around 0.54% p.a, slightly higher than two-year deposits but still well down compared to a couple of years ago.
 The table below displays a snapshot of some of the highest term deposit interest rates around for three-year terms.

 5-year term deposit interest rates

-The average five-year deposit rate is pretty much bang on the market average at 1.41% p.a.
+The average five-year deposit rate is also 0.52% p.a, at the time of writing (May 2021), and is above the market above.
 The table below displays a snapshot of some of the highest term deposit interest rates around for five-year terms.

 Other guides & resources: